wp-plugins/gallerylink/readme.txt

 (Photos, music, videos, documents) data that is supported.

 If you want to use only the data of the media library, please use the [MediaLink](http://wordpress.org/plugins/medialink/).

-In the media uploader, you may not be able to upload by the environment of server.
-That's when the files are large.
-If you want to upload to the media library without having to worry about the file size, please use the [Media from FTP](http://wordpress.org/plugins/media-from-ftp/).

 You write and use short codes to page.